How to Get the Answer with 6 Steps to Solving Any Problem You Face.

 Utilize your subconscious mind by setting aside the conscious mind.
 Give it a rest and move on to something else, like a well-deserved nap.
-Solving your problem is as easy as ABC, 123.
+6 steps to solving any problem is as easy as ABC, 123.

 Have you ever felt that your life is a series of left turns?
 Do you feel like you are a hamster running on a wheel?
 Running, running, running with no destination at the end of that labor only to fall off the wheel dizzy, nauseous and staring at the wheel saying to yourself, that was go nowhere fast.

 Have you ever noticed that most of your best ideas pop into your head when you aren’t thinking about them?

 If you have ever been driving in your car, taking a walk with your fur baby or soaking in a hot bath totally relaxed, not thinking about anything in particular and then BOOM a solution to a problem pops into your head, you have experienced your subconscious mind at work.

 Your subconscious mind continues to be hard at work long after Elvis has left the building.

 My Grandmother once told me the best way to deal with a stubborn spouse that views things in black and white is to plant a seed and then water it.
 Just keep watering it and eventually something will grow.
 Hours, days or weeks later something sprouts in the form of an idea or moment of clarity.
 Albeit, it is believed to be an original idea in that moment, this is a form of incubating the problem.
 Incubation can be accomplished with others as well as individually.

 Incubation involves setting a problem aside and moving on to other projects.
 This allows the subconscious to continue to work on the challenge.
 The more captivated you are in solving the challenge, the more likely the subconscious will produce ideas.